 I absolutely love autumn baking!
 As soon as September comes I just want to put pumpkin and cinnamon in everything I bake!
 I make pumpkin pie every year and when I first started this tradition you couldn’t buy tinned pumpkin puree in the UK.
-Now it’s readily available I’m making lots of other pumpkin recipes too, like these yummy scones.
+Now it’s readily available I’m making lots of other pumpkin recipes too, like these yummy Pumpkin Scones.
+They are filled with Autumn spices and drizzled with a sweet glaze.

 First I put the self raising flour, caster sugar, salt, cinnamon, nutmeg, ginger and cloves in a bowl and mixed together.